-Out of all of these changes the barbecue world is most intrigued about the introduction of the Weber Smokefire pellet grills.
-Weber appears to have been strategic in their market entry as their two grills, the Smokefire EX4 and EX6, are designed to go head to head with the Ironside series pellet grill produced by Traeger.
+In 2020 Weber-Stephens brought its first two wood pellet grills to market after much hype and fanfare on Youtube.
+Weber appears to have been strategic in their market entry as their two grills, the Smokefire EX4 and EX6, are designed to go head to head with the pellet grills produced by Traeger.

 Weber vs Traeger

-Comparing the Weber Smokefire EX4 directly against the Traeger Ironwood 650 gives you an idea of what Weber is up to.
+The Smokefire grills were specifically designed to compete head to head with the Traeger Ironwood grills.
+Comparing the Weber Smokefire EX4 directly against the Traeger Ironwood 650 gives you an idea of what Weber had in mind.

 - Weber: $999